ska-telescope/ska-mid-itf-engineering-tools/README.md

 Description       : A Tango device
 Acronyms          : Correlator Beam Former (CBF), Central Signal Processor (CSP), Line Replaceable Unit (LRU) Database used     : True
-Device class      : TalonLRU
 Server host       : ds-talonlru-talonlru-001-0
 Server ID         : TalonLRU/talonlru-001
+Device class      : TalonLRU
+Commands          : DebugDevice                    N/A
+                                                   Not polled
-Commands            DebugDevice                    Not polled  OUT The TCP port the debugger is listening on.
+                                                   OUT The TCP port the debugger is listening on.
+                    GetVersionInfo                 TalonLRU, ska_tango_base, 0.11.4, A set of generic base devices for SKA Telescope.
+                                                   Not polled
-                    GetVersionInfo                 Not polled  OUT Version strings
+                                                   OUT Version strings
+                    Init                           N/A
+                                                   Not polled
+                    Off                            N/A
+                                                   Not polled
+                                                   OUT (ReturnType, 'informational message')
+                    On                             N/A
+                                                   Not polled
+                                                   OUT (ReturnType, 'informational message')
+                    Reset                          N/A
+                                                   Not polled
+                                                   OUT (ReturnType, 'informational message')
+                    Standby                        N/A
+                                                   Not polled
+                                                   OUT (ReturnType, 'informational message')
+                    State                          DISABLE
+                                                   Polled
+                                                   OUT Device state
+                    Status                         The device is in DISABLE state.
-                    Init                           Not polled
+                                                   Not polled
-                    Off                            Not polled  OUT (ReturnType, 'informational message') On                             Not polled  OUT (ReturnType, 'informational message') Reset                          Not polled  OUT (ReturnType, 'informational message') Standby                        Not polled  OUT (ReturnType, 'informational message') State                          Polled      OUT Device state
-                    Status                         Not polled  OUT Device status Attributes        : PDU1PowerMode                  '0'
+                                                   OUT Device status
+Attributes        : PDU1PowerMode                  '0'
                                                    Not polled
                                                    Event change : Not specified